All Episodes

 We have set a standard that we can't meet in this world.

-And in their lies the problem, and people judge us, and we judge ourselves by that.
+And we judge ourselves by that.

 I think that's another fabrication of the left.

-To be quite honest with you, you know, when you're in the midst of fighting a war, you first do what it takes to win.
+To be quite honest with you, you know, when you're in the midst of fighting a war, you first do what it takes to win, especially when it's a war that's this dangerous and is this threatening and has the possibility to totally disrupt the fabric of this country.

-You know, if you go back to World War II, you will not find all these concerns that the left is amounted to day or as as has raised about we're the beacon of this or the beacon of that, and how do we how do we expect the world to love us if we don't pour and uphold our own standards?
+You know, if you go back to World War II, you will not find all these concerns that the left has amounted today or has raised about we're the beacon of this or the beacon of that.

-Uh, here's another thing about this.
+Here's another thing about this.

-Even if we had the highest moral standards in the world, and we do, and even if we had the greatest ethics in the world, which we do compared to other nations in the world, what good has it done us with France and Germany?
+Even if we had the highest moral standards in the world, and we do, and even if we had the greatest ethics in the world, which we do compared to other nations in the world.

 What good has it done us with our supposed allies?

-We can't rely on anyway, no matter who and what we are.
+We can't rely on any way, no matter who and what we are.

 In fact, France and Germany would just assume that we were not the beacon of morality, and that's what we'd have if John Kerry or Bill Clinton were still in the White House.